TTP

 There are toilets at each end of each sleeping car, usually a flat "elephant's feet" toilet at one end, and a raised western-style commode at the other end.
 The TCV2000 cars also have a tiny shower.

-Unlike couchettes or passenger cars, sleeping compartments are private: one person, a couple, or three people rent the entire compartment, assuring privacy.
+Unlike couchettes or passenger cars, sleeping compartments are private: one person or a couple rent the entire compartment, assuring privacy.

 Each sleeping car has its own porter who makes the beds in the evening, converts them to seats in the morning, brings drinks and snacks to passengers in the compartments, announces meal times, and generally sees to passengers' comfort and welfare.